Friday, December 25, 2015

 Preparation

-Chop the gingerbread thoroughly and mix in 1/4 tsp freshly grated ginger.
+Crush the gingerbread thoroughly and mix with the first 1/4 teaspoon of freshly grated ginger.

-Pour the cream cheese and the syrup in a high mixing bowl and stir until smooth.
-Then add cinnamon and nutmeg and stir.
+Place the fresh cheese and the syrup in a high mixing bowl and stir until smooth.
+Then add cinnamon and nutmeg and stir in.

-Add sour cream and icing sugar and stir until smooth.
+Add the sour cream and powdered sugar and stir until smooth.

-Whip the cream until stiff.
-Fold in carefully 2/3 of the whipped cream to the cream cheese mixture.
+Beat the whipping cream until stiff and carefully fold 2/3 into the cream cheese mixture.

-Mix the rest of the whipped cream and the remaining grated ginger...
+Mix the remaining whipped cream with the remaining pinch of freshly grated ginger...

 Gleðileg jól!